 Out of the 30 largest mechanical engineering companies in Germany, one third come from the southwest.
 In addition to the big players in this industry, a large number of globally successful small and medium-sized enterprises are located in Baden-Württemberg.
 Many of these companies are world market leaders in their particular field of endeavour.

-With over 348,000 employees, mechanical engineering is the largest industrial employer in Baden-Württemberg.
-In 2018, the sector had a turnover of 85.4 billion euros, just under one third of the turnover of the German mechanical engineering industry as a whole.
-Machines and technical plants "made in Baden-Württemberg" are in demand world-wide, whereby the state's overall export ratio is just under 80 percent.
+With over 352,000 employees, mechanical engineering is the largest industrial employer in Baden-Württemberg.
+In 2019, the sector had a turnover of 83.1 billion euros, just under one third of the turnover of the German mechanical engineering industry as a whole.
+Machines and technical plants "made in Baden-Württemberg" are in demand world-wide, whereby the state's overall export ratio is about 80 percent.

 High-tech is a primary focus of mechanical engineering companies in Baden-Württemberg.
 They invest about three percent of their turnover in innovation, thus consolidating their position as a leader in cutting-edge technology.
 Another reason for the success of the industry is its abundance of well trained and highly motivated employees.
 In order to be able to comply with the highest technical standards, the mechanical engineering companies spend five percent of their turnover on employee training and qualification.

 Not other region of the world provides such a strong concentration of innovative machine and plant manufacturers, highly efficient parts suppliers and excellent research and educational institutions.
 Another special feature of Baden-Württemberg is the close economic networking of companies in the production-engineering supply chain in addition to their geographical proximity to each other.